gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/_index.md

 ## Problem 3.1 - Visualizing Crime Trends

 Now, let's make some plots to help us better understand how crime has changed over time in Chicago.
 Throughout this problem, and in general, you can save your plot to a file.
-For more information, [this website](http://www.stat.berkeley.edu/~s133/saving.html) very clearly explains the process.
+For more information, {{% resource_link "47a48cc2-1c0e-4231-a45d-dfa557267c45" "this website" %}} very clearly explains the process.

 First, let's make a histogram of the variable Date.
 We'll add an extra argument, to specify the number of bars we want in our histogram.
 In your R console, type